awslabs/mlspace/frontend/docs/admin-guide/bff-authentication-migration.md

 outline: deep
 ---

-# Enhanced Authentication Migration Guide
+# Authentication Migration Guide

 ## Overview

-This guide provides detailed step-by-step instructions for migrating from the deprecated OIDC authentication system to the enhanced authentication system.
-The new system provides improved security, better enterprise IdP support, and simplified application code.
+This guide provides detailed step-by-step instructions for migrating from the deprecated OIDC authentication system to the current authentication system.

 ## Migration Benefits